NectoT/quartz-neurotrauma/content/Items/Refrigerated Container.md

 ---

-A container which shares many properties with the https://barotraumagame.com/wiki/Storage_Container.
+A container which shares many properties with the [storage containers](https://barotraumagame.com/wiki/Storage_Containers).
 It has 6 slots and may hold any small item.
 However, its main use is to hold organ transplants (except for the [Brain Transplant](Brain%20Transplant.md), severed limbs, and [Gel Ice Pack](Gel%20Ice%20Pack.md)s.
 This will prevent the items from naturally losing condition.
 Organ transplants will slowly regain condition if they are above 90%, limbs above 95%, and gel ice packs at any condition.

 Organ transplants may be destroyed if they are placed in the container and it is dropped from a large height.